 Google’s approach to rendering web pages using an evergreen Chromium version is a game-changer.
 It means Googlebot can execute JavaScript, but rendering issues can still arise.
 Your first step is to see how Google actually sees your content.
 Use the URL Inspection tool in Google Search Console to analyze the rendered HTML.
 Compare this version to your site’s source code.
 Do they match?
 If not, you have some work to do.
 Look for missing content, altered elements, or structural differences.
 These discrepancies can prevent search engines from fully understanding and indexing your content.

-Evaluate Site Structure and Internal Linking
+Step 2: Check Your Site Structure and Internal Links

 Clear site architecture is crucial for both users and search engines.
 When JavaScript powers your navigation or internal links, ensure Google can crawl and follow them.
 Test your internal links to confirm they work correctly without JavaScript enabled.
 Also, double-check that content isn’t hidden by default.
 Elements like accordions or tabs can sometimes prevent search engines from discovering the content within.
 Make sure your crucial content is immediately visible.
 A well-structured site ensures all your pages are accessible to search engines.